wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       $ sudo systemctl reload apparmor.service
       ```

+      This will fix the error:

+      ```console
+      The SUID sandbox helper binary was found, but is not configured correctly.
+Rather than run without sandboxing I'm aborting now.
+You need to make sure that ~/wpilib/2025/advantagescope/chrome-sandbox is owned by root and has mode 4755.
+      ```

 .. note:: Installing desktop tools and rebooting will create a folder on the desktop called ``YYYY WPILib Tools``, where ``YYYY`` is the current year.
 Desktop tool shortcuts are not available on Linux and macOS.

 ## Additional C++ Installation for Simulation